 - First-time UF submitters – request an individual user account on the Slide Scanning form.
 You will receive an email containing your username (Gatorlink ID or other provided email name) and a temporary password.
 The temporary password must be changed on first login.
 Follow UFHealth IT security policies for maintaining a secure password.

 - Non-Pathology department users -Image server space is provided at no charge for 1 month for non-pathology users.
 You are responsible for image file transfers.
-Bring an external drive or DVD or purchase a DVD from the Core for image file transfers.
+Bring an external drive or DVD or purchase a DVD for image file transfers.

 - You will receive an email when slides are ready for pickup.
 Pick up at D11-41 submissions counter.